EARTH MONTH IN THE AMAZON

 A remembering, and a responsibility

-And yet travel holds a contradiction.
-It can open access to extraordinary beauty, and it can also place pressure on the very ecosystems it depends on.
-The Amazon is one of those places, a living system shaped by water, biodiversity, and the knowledge of communities who have inhabited its shores for generations.
+Travel, of course, carries a contradiction.
+It can open a door to extraordinary beauty, but it can also place pressure on the very ecosystems it depends on.
+The Amazon is one of those places where that contradiction becomes impossible to ignore: a living system shaped by water, biodiversity, and the knowledge of communities who have lived along its shores for generations.

 Earth Month is a conversation we hold with care.